15,200 Site Visits - People Who Care About Our Community

 GAS STATION

-On October 27, the Concord Township Zoning Officer denied the developer’s proposed Fuel Pumping Operations for two independent and sufficient reasons:
+On October 27, 2025, the Concord Township Zoning Officer denied the developer’s proposed fuel pumping operations for two clear and independent reasons:

 1. Section 210‑127(D)(7) of the Zoning Ordinance does not permit the retail sale of gasoline as an accessory use to the proposed 53,000-square-foot supermarket.